sezanzeb/sezanlight/readme.md

 Reads your **X Window System Linux** screen contents and sends it to a remote raspberry that has single-color rgb lights, which are controlled using one PWM gpio pin per R, G and B.
+Hence it does not need splitter and grabber hardware.

+This is the complete hardware setup you will need: https://dordnung.de/raspberrypi-ledstrip/

 It sparsly checks a few places on the screen (250 pixels by default) and puts extra weight on those with high saturation.